-If you need to record just an audio track without any video, there are surprisingly few ways to accomplish this.
-LPS recommends using Soundtrap to create such a recording, as it also produces a corresponding transcript that serves accessibility purposes.
-Follow the link below to learn more this process.
+If you need to record just an audio track without any video, LPS recommends using either MyVRSpot or Soundtrap to create such a recording.
+MyVRSpot is a straightforward audio recorder without any editing or mixing, whereas Soundtrap offers full editing and layering in the cloud.
+Soundtrap also produces a corresponding transcript that serves accessibility purposes.
+Follow the link below to learn more these processes.

 Instead of having students watch a full video then quizzing them on the content afterwards, you have the ability to pause the video and embed questions for students to respond to before they continue with the rest of the video.
 You don’t have to be the person who created the video, you can do this to videos pulled in from other sources, like YouTube.
 Learn how to use this strategy in a tool called SmartSpot, which is part of MyVRSpot, where your videos are probably stored anyway.

 Communicating with students is integral to the process of teaching and learning.
 While several technology tools facilitate this communication, LPS advises teachers to use the messaging capabilities in Google Classroom, which supports private messaging as well as more public, class-wide conversation.

 When considering meaningful engagement in learning through remote means, additional considerations need to be made by educators including the identification of the approved instructional technology tools that will best support the chosen learning objectives, and promising practices in online pedagogy.
 The tips and tools for LPS’ educators provided here are intended to support the ways in which teachers and other staff are thinking about sharing learning opportunities with students.